Rate-optimal and computationally efficient nonparametric estimation on the circle and the sphere: Simulations

 The KDE estimated probabilities (taken over halves and quarters of $\bS^2$) shown in Table \ref{tab:unif probs} are all comparable with both the observed frequencies and true probabilities, confirming the performance of the estimators introduced in the paper.

 Note finally that a preference to larger smoothness levels, say $s\in[1,2]$, seems better for such a uniform data, because it can avoid overfitting the data and ends up to very low MISE averages.

-Analogously, Figure \ref{fig:uniform circle} and Table \ref{tab:unif probs s1} contain the plots of the KDEs and the associated probabilities with the estimated MISE on $\bS^1$.
+\paragraph{Scenario 2 (Uniform distribution on $\mathbb{S}^1$).} Analogously, Figure \ref{fig:uniform circle} and Table \ref{tab:unif probs s1} contain the plots of the KDEs and the associated probabilities with the estimated MISE on $\bS^1$.
 Again the performance is satisfactory and $s\in[1,2]$ seems enough to avoid overfitting and offering low MISEs.